Migration in Full Swing

 Weather Forecasts for Migrating Songbirds

-Peak spring migration in certain areas is approaching.
+May is here and migratory activity is high throughout North America.
 What species is Dr. Aborn observing?
 And how is weather impacting migration?

 Chuck Henrikson’s Birding Report

 What new arrivals is Chuck observing?
 Find out in his latest birding report from Journey North’s home base, the UW–Madison Arboretum.